wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 <a name="SQLLite"></a>

 ### 7.2.
-Local machine in-memory SQL database  = SQLLite</a>
+Local in-memory SQLLite database  = use_sqlite</a>

-Each country can be referenced using different identifiers.
+Each country can be referenced using identifiers of either two or three characters ("US" or "USA").
 So it would be useful to make use of a SQL database with an index to each type of identifier.

 PROTIP: A SQL database locally created from within a Python program is as transitory (temporary) as the program instance itself.
 SQLite (C-language) runs inside the same process as the application.